A systematic review of assistive technologies for children with dyslexia: Results

-Augmented reality (AR) refers to the real-time integration of digital information into a user’s environment.
-AR technology overlays content onto the real world, enriching a user’s perception of reality rather than replacing it \cite{rahmawati2019ciselexia}.
-The researchers \citeauthor{hussain2023arlexic} on designing AR games for children utilized virtual objects to enhance the reading and writing skills of children with dyslexia.
-The application allows children to interact with 3D alphabets and solve word puzzles, and presents increasing level of difficulty to align with their cognitive development.
-This innovative approach can enhance active learning among children with dyslexia.\\ In this study \citeauthor{bhatti2020augmented} leverages augmented reality to create multimedia learning application which uses AR markers or booklets to overlay 3D objects, to aid children in comprehending different educational elements such as shapes, letters, and words—tailored for children with dyslexia.
-Different educational practice exercises were implemented such as recognizing sounds, understanding different animals, and their educational course work from the specially designed educational booklet that supports AR for object identification and visualizations.\\ Another group of researchers \citeauthor{fei2022collectiar} from China had integrated augmented reality with computer vision technology to facilitate learning vocabulary and provided support for writing among children with dyslexia.
-This application provides children to engage in identifying real-world objects through augmented reality, where children scans real world object in their environment and the application produces audio cues for targeted object.CollectiAR infact, emphasizes the role of real-world engagement, encouraging children to interact with their environment to build vocabulary skills.\\ In this study \citeauthor{lazo2023designing} created an augmented reality (AR) application to support children with dyslexia, focusing usability and accessibility.
-Researchers adopted user-centric design methodology to ensure the application meets the needs of its target audience.
-The application incorporates tasks such as word formation, letter identifications, word identification for augmented graphics, providing engaging and interactive learning experience.
-While the study reported positive usability feedback, it has limitation where the user study was conducted with parents of dyslexic children rather than children.\\
+Another group of researchers Fei et al.~\cite{fei2022collectiar} from China has integrated augmented reality with computer vision technology to facilitate learning vocabulary and provide support for writing among children with dyslexia.
+This application provides children to engage in identifying real-world objects through augmented reality, where children scans real world object in their environment, and the application produces audio cues for the targeted object.
+CollectiAR infact, emphasizes the role of real-world engagement, encouraging children to interact with their environment to build vocabulary skills.\\ In this study Amado and Arenas et al.~\cite{lazo2023designing} created an augmented reality (AR) application to support children with dyslexia, focusing on usability and accessibility.
+Researchers adopted a user-centric design methodology to ensure the application meets the needs of its target audience.
+The application incorporates tasks such as word formation, letter identification, and word identification for augmented graphics, providing an engaging and interactive learning experience.
+While the study reported positive usability feedback, it has a limitation in that the user study was conducted with parents of dyslexic children rather than children.